Looking for support for your finance function? Book a time with an expert.

 And why does any of this matter?

-If you want the fractional CFO to train your finance team, then rapport is essential.
+If you want the fractional CFO to train your finance team and lead them, then rapport is essential.

 If you're looking for a strategic consultant and confidant, i.e., someone with whom you can bounce big-picture ideas, you want to give yourself the best chance to build rapport and trust with your fractional CFO.
 Additionally, have the fractional CFO local is vital for certain special projects, such as a strategic transaction.